FrancesCoronel/intro-cs/computer_science/templates.md

 # Templates

-> resources and nuggets
+> A bunch of resources and nuggets.

-> check out `2.6.1 Compilations` as well for even more resources
+> Check out `Section 6.3 - Compilations` as well for even more.

 ---